FAQ for homeowners

 Q: As a homeowner can I purchase the NextGen Boiler direct from WH Services?

 A: If you are interested in learning more about how to purchase a NextGen Boiler, please contact us.

 Q: Who do I contact to service my NextGen Boiler?

 A: Please contact the original contractor who installed your boiler, or contact a local heating contractor with experience in servicing and troubleshooting electric boilers.
-WH Response does not provide in-home service repair and only provides technical service through licensed heating professionals.
+WH Services does not provide in-home service repair and only provides technical service through licensed heating professionals.
 Performing repairs without full knowledge and operation of the boiler and its associated components can result in damage to the boiler and/or personal injury.

 Q: What boiler size is recommended for a 1,500 square foot home?

 A: It is highly recommended, regardless of home size, that a heat loss calculation be performed by a qualified heating professional in order to properly size the boiler.
 Undersizing a boiler for your radiant heating application can result in undesirable consequences and lack of sufficient heat.

 Q: Where can I find the serial number on my boiler?

 A: The serial number and model number are on the outside marking plate that is located in the lower right hand corner of the boiler cabinet.